 “ In previous times one had attempted to captivate even the red deer in the covert of his retreat by comon turn irons of proportionate size covered under leafage; a manner of hunting which is not likely to belong to the noble pleasure of hunting.
 The representation shows such a miserable prisoner who groans under the pains his smashed foreleg causes him. ”

 Marvelous impression of vibrant chiaroscuro with 3-4, above 2.5 cm margin around on the prime-quality cloudy paper known for old though somewhat later impressions.

-One of the four mysterious sheets of the Ways to trap (& Th.
+One of the four mysterious sheets of the Ways to trap the Wild Animals (& Th.
 74, 89, 91) which bear the address of Martin Engelbrecht (1684-1756, the equal-named publishing house till 1827) in Augsburg already from early on, but usually show up without the explaining caption which, however, was known to Thienemann (1856) via Weigel and

 for Th.
 91 , The Badger captured with the Turnpike ,